sachinDcoder/mcp_azure_nexus_go/README.md

 > Word(s) of caution: As much as I want folks to benefit from this, I have to call out that Large Language Models (LLMs) are non-deterministic by nature and can make mistakes.
 I would recommend you to **always validate** the results before making any decisions based on them.

+You can use the provided `Makefile` to build and run the server.

+- `make build`: Builds the server binary.
+- `make run`: Builds and runs the server.
+- `make tidy`: Tidies the Go module dependencies.
+- `make clean`: Cleans the build artifacts.

+Alternatively, you can manually build and run the server:
 ```bash
 git clone https://github.com/sachinDcoder/mcp_azure_nexus_go.git
 cd mcp_azure_nexus_go